ga-zelle/APS-what-if/README.md

 - the migration to AAPS 3.1.0.2
 - to include the autoISF2.2.7 capabilities

+For  the latest scripts please use the newest branch or in case or problems even try the dev branch to be compatible with later AAPS and autoISF versions.

 # APS-what-if

 I translated the original java code of "determineSMB-basal" into python and can run it on a PC.